rbisdorff/Digraph3/docSphinx/tutorial.rst

     [0.50 - 0.75[ ['a1005', 'a1010', 'a1008', 'a1002', 'a1006']
     [0.25 - 0.50[ ['a1003', 'a1001', 'a1007', 'a1004', 'a1009']

-The same result may even more conviently be consulted in a browser view via a specialised rating heatmap format ( see :py:meth:`perfTabs:PerformanceTableau.showHTMLPerformanceHeatmap` method (see Fig. 26).
+The same result may even more conviently be consulted in a browser view via a specialised rating heatmap format ( see :py:meth:`perfTabs:PerformanceTableau.showHTMLPerformanceHeatmap` method (see :numref:`heatMap1`).

     >>> nqr.showHTMLRatingHeatmap(pageTitle='Heatmap of Quartiles Rating',
     ...
 Correlations=True,colorLevels=5)

 .. figure:: heatMap1.png
+    :name: heatMap1
     :alt: heatmap of Normed Quartiles Rating
     :width: 400 px
     :align: center

     Heatmap of normed quartiles ranking

-Using furthermore a specialised version of the :py:meth:`weakOrders.WeakOrder.exportGraphViz` method allows drawing the same rating result in a Hasse diagram format (see Fig. 27).
+Using furthermore a specialised version of the :py:meth:`weakOrders.WeakOrder.exportGraphViz` method allows drawing the same rating result in a Hasse diagram format (see :numref:`normedRatingDigraph`).

    >>> nqr.exportRatingGraphViz('normedRatingDigraph')
     *---- exporting a dot file for GraphViz tools ---------*